opendroid-project/docs/wiki/Crave_Devspace.md

 **Do not run repo sync or build the ROM here, wait in the crave run queue for a more powerful machine.**

+You could get banned for syncing or building in this environment!